tsgouros/demo-graphic/README.md

     $ make
     $ bin/demo

-If you're using XCode or Windows, this will probably work, too, but someone else has to make the instructions.
+It's a cmake build, so if you're using XCode on Mac, or Windows, this will probably work, too, but someone else has to make the instructions for those, and I will happily include them here.